Canon 1300D vs Fujifilm X-E2S

 Review summary: Canon 1300D vs Fujifilm X-E2S

 So how do things add up?
-Which of the two cameras – the Canon 1300D or the Fujifilm X-E2S – has the upper hand?
+Is there a clear favorite between the Canon 1300D and the Fujifilm X-E2S?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.